idlesummer/CSSWENG-MCO/README.md

 # Course Scheduling App

-This application streamlines the process of scheduling courses at [Your University/Institution Name], optimizing resource allocation and minimizing conflicts.
+This application streamlines the process of scheduling courses at DLSU-SIS, optimizing resource allocation and minimizing conflicts.
 It is designed to assist Academic Programming Officers (APOs) in efficiently managing course offerings, merging sections, assigning faculty, and generating schedules.

 ## Features